School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 Australia

-The younger grades are usually dressed in standard polo shirts and shorts, and both girls and boys are convenient for active games.
-Private schools follow British tradition and dress up children in a business style.
-However, in general, Australian school clothes are devoid of elegance and hints of sexuality.
-The somewhat baggy dresses and heavy lace-up boots are believed to deter pedophiles.
+Junior classes usually wear standard polo shirts and shorts, both girls and boys - this is convenient for active games.
+Private schools follow British tradition and dress up children in business style.
+However, in general, Australian school clothes lack elegance and hints of sexuality.
+It is believed that somewhat baggy dresses and heavy lace-up boots are intended to deter pedophiles.

 School uniforms in Ireland.
 Photo from the site https://kristina-stark.livejournal.com/40071.html